MSeifert04/iteration_utilities/docs/reduce.rst

 - :py:func:`functools.reduce` (in Python 2 part of the builtins), reduces the iterable by successivly applying a binary function.

-``reduce()`` is probably the most general function that could be used to recreate all the builtin functions.
+:py:func:`functools.reduce` is probably the most general function that could be used to recreate all the builtin functions.
 For example:

 - ``reduce(lambda x, y: x and y, iterable)`` is equivalent to ``all()``
 - ``reduce(lambda x, y: x or y, iterable)`` is equivalent to ``any()``